anataliocs/soroban-quest/README.md

   wallets using the open-source Bitwarden password manager
 - 🔑 **Secure:** Secure OAuth2 integrations with Github and Discord and VPN and SSH for privacy and security

-## 🚦 What's Coming with Stellar Quest 3? 🚦
+## 🚦 What's Coming with the Stellaria Expansion? 🚦

 A refreshed and updated developer experience delivers a more guided, curated learning experience that connects with your actual workflow, building expertise with actual dev tools while you learn to code Stellar Smart Contracts.